zzjrabbit/marlin/docs/verilog_dpi.md

 > [!NOTE]
 > This tutorial is aimed at Unix-like systems like macOS, Linux, and WSL.

-In this tutorial, we'll explore how to use dumbname to call Rust functions from Verilog.
+In this tutorial, we'll explore how to use Marlin to call Rust functions from Verilog.
 Learn more about [DPI in general here](https://verilator.org/guide/latest/connecting.html#direct-programming-interface-dpi).
 You can find the full source code for this tutorial [here](../examples/verilog-project/) (in the `dpi_tutorial.rs` file).